kurczakooo/market-watch-front/README.md

 ##### Simulation prep screen

 -   [] create validations for all parameter inputs
--   [] aggreagate all the input information for easy-iteration-like validation and processing, also remember to change the state of the simulation
+-   [] aggreagate all the input information for easy-iteration-like validation and processing, also remember to change the state of the simulation (and make the reset parameters button work)